JackHowa/ember-unused-components/README.md

  - `ember-light-table`'s way of defining `cellComponent: 'component-name'` and `component: 'component-name'`
  - `(component "component-name")` helper used in templates
  - ignoring files,
- - whitelisting components unused temporary,
+ - allowlisting components unused temporary,
  - addons,
  - and components being used in addons with `--includeAddons` option.